-The current cost statement of comprehensive income, before restatement, generally reports costs current at the time at which the underlying transactions or events occurred.
+30 The current cost statement of profit and loss, before restatement, generally reports costs current at the time at which the underlying transactions or events occurred.
 Cost of sales and depreciation are recorded at current costs at the time of consumption; sales and other expenses are recorded at their money amounts when they occurred.
 Therefore all amounts need to be restated into the measuring unit current at the end of the reporting period by applying a general price index.